cainy19com/cainy19com.github.io/op-mehico-esse/binomial-distribution.md

 ```

 First half calculates
+the number of outcomes
-how many outcomes we want.
+that we want.

 Second half calculates
+the probability of
+having one of those outcomes.

+Because the only difference
+of each combination
+is the order (of heads and tails),
-the probability of each outcome.
+the probability of that combination
+is the same.

+So we just multiply the two.

+Maths is fun link explains quite well.

 ---